Examples with solutions for Product Property of Square Roots: Number of terms

 23142=212312112412212= \sqrt{2}\cdot\sqrt{3}\cdot\sqrt{1}\cdot\sqrt{4}\cdot\sqrt{2}= \\ \downarrow\\ 2^{\frac{1}{2}}\cdot3^{\frac{1}{2}}\cdot1^{\frac{1}{2}}\cdot4^{\frac{1}{2}}\cdot2^{\frac{1}{2}}=

-We'll continue, since there is a multiplication between five terms with identical exponents we can use the law of exponents mentioned in b' (which of course also applies to multiplying several terms in parentheses) and combine them together in a multiplication under parentheses which are raised to the same exponent:
+Due to the fact that there is a multiplication operation between five terms with identical exponents we are able to apply the law of exponents mentioned in b' (which of course also applies to multiplying several terms in parentheses) Combine them together in a multiplication operation inside of parentheses which are also raised to the same exponent:

 212312112412212=(23142)12=4812=48 2^{\frac{1}{2}}\cdot3^{\frac{1}{2}}\cdot1^{\frac{1}{2}}\cdot4^{\frac{1}{2}}\cdot2^{\frac{1}{2}}= \\ (2\cdot3\cdot1\cdot4\cdot2)^{\frac{1}{2}}=\\ 48^{\frac{1}{2}}=\\ \boxed{\sqrt{48}}

-In the final steps, we first performed the multiplication in parentheses, then we used again the root definition as an exponent mentioned earlier in a' (in reverse direction) to return to root notation.
+In the final steps, we first performed the multiplication inside of the parentheses, then we once again used the root definition as an exponent mentioned earlier in a' (in reverse direction) to return to root notation.

 Therefore, we can identify that the correct answer is answer b.